fenglinw/project1/README.md

 # project1

-project 1 is our first project of unit Sit313 in Deakin University. this project called "Traveller Map"
+Project 1 is our first project of unit313 in Deakin University.
+It is an android mobile app project about recording traveller memories.
+Users can use this app to memory their tours.
+There are details about files information.